1.The first step in the building application process is figuring out what municipality you are building in and who your building inspector is.

 3. Complete the application in its entirety and have ALL the documents needed before submitting.
 We will not accept any applications with missing information nor will we hold applications for you.

-Submit your application.
+4. Submit your application.
 New house applications or any application with extensive plans cannot be emailed.
-You can either mail it or drop it off during our walk in office hours.
-If you drop it off in our office, we will review your documents to make sure you are not missing anything.
+You can either mail it or make an appointment to drop it off at our office.
+We will review your documents to make sure you are not missing anything.
 Other applications can be emailed in their entirety to firstname.lastname@example.org.
 All documents must be attached to one email.
 If you are notified that your application cannot be accepted because you are missing information, you must email back the entire application including all of the documents.
 We do not save individual documents from any application.
 You are required to get all of them to us at one time.

 Please Note: If your project is in Clifton, you will attend one of two monthly meetings to pick up your permit.
 It is imperative that you have your completed application and supporting documents to All Croix for review at least 10 business days before the meeting you plan to attend.